Oatbar - standalone desktop bar

 • max limits the length of the input.
 If it is larger, it is shortened with ellipsis (...)

-• align aligns the text to take fixed width if it is smaller
+• align aligns the text to occupy fixed width if it is shorter than a certain length

 • First character is the filler